 Part 5– The “Shallow Money trench” Analogy However impossible it may seem…the reason is, you’re not famous enough.
 In January 2014, Kaspars and I were debating the validity of the recordings we had just done on a commercial level, and working on our musical connection on stage while Alex was just getting back from traveling […]Read more "Music in the Digital Era: Part 5: The Shallow Money Trench Analogy"

 Part 4- The thin line between crazy and genius Everybody needs money in this world/system to do anything.
 So having a band that you plan on being a business, while at the same time not looking at it like a business, while starving, seems like you’re getting sold your bullshit advice by a used […]Read more "Music in the Digital Era: (Part 4) The thin line between crazy and genius"

 Part 3 — Creating the Invisible Monsters- it’s not always about money.
 When you tell someone you are a musician in a band, some weird encounter will happen.
 It’s like an automated conversation of not noticing the elephant in the room: the obvious fact you don’t have an instrument in your hands and you aren’t […]Read more "Music in the Digital Era: Part 3– Creating the Invisible Monsters"

-Part 1 of 8 – Their greatest crime is feeding you the lies… Every professional musician that I looked up to somehow knew exactly the same principle they told me in the infantry: Know everybody’s job that you can, so you can do […]Read more "Music in the Digital Era (Part one): The echo chamber"
+Part 1 of 8 – The Echo Chamber #SimilaritiesofLoveMusicAndWar Every professional musician that I looked up to somehow knew exactly the same principle they told me in the infantry: Know everybody’s job that you can, so you can do it too if it needs to be done.
+Context matters a lot in those two instances […]Read more "Music in the Digital Era (Part one): The echo chamber"